apache/beam/beam-site/documentation/programming-guide.md

 When you set `.withAllowedLateness` on a `PCollection`, that allowed lateness propagates forward to any subsequent `PCollection` derived from the first `PCollection` you applied allowed lateness to.
 If you want to change the allowed lateness later in your pipeline, you must do so explictly by applying `Window.withAllowedLateness()` again.

-You can also use triggers to help you refine the windowing strategy for a `PCollection`.
-You can use triggers to determine exactly when each individual window aggregates and reports its results, including how the window emits late elements.

 ### Adding timestamps to a PCollection's elements